isomerpages/nrf-corp/_about/Governance/NRF Singapore Board.md

 description: ""
 third_nav_title: Governance
 ---
-The National Research Foundation was formed in 2006 under the Prime Minister's Office, Singapore, to support the RIEC in its work through the development and coordination of national policies to grow Singapore's research capability, support economic growth and meet Singapore's future national challenges.
+The NRF was formed in 2006 under the Prime Minister's Office, Singapore, to support the [Research, Innovation and Enterprise Council (RIEC)](/about/governance/riec/) in its work through the development and coordination of national policies to grow Singapore's research capability, support economic growth and meet Singapore's future national challenges.

-Deputy Prime Minister Heng Swee Keat is the Chairman of the NRF Board.
+Deputy Prime Minister and Coordinating Minister for Economic Policies, Mr Heng Swee Keat, is the Chairman of the NRF Board.

 ## NRF Board Members ##